You can use a custom domain rather than the default address that App Engine provides for your app.

 Note that domain names must be shorter than 64 bytes.

-Enter information in the Webmaster Central window that appears.
-For help using Webmaster Central, see Webmaster Central help
+Enter information in the Search Console window that appears.
+For help using Search Console, see Search Console help

-After you complete the steps in Webmaster Central, return to the Add a new custom domain page in the Google Cloud console.
+After you complete the steps in Search Console, return to the Add a new custom domain page in the Google Cloud console.

 In the Point your domain to [project-ID] section, specify the domain and subdomains that you want to map.